Farm accounting basics: methods, setup, and software

 - Schedule regular bookkeeping time: Set aside time weekly or monthly to enter transactions and reconcile accounts.

 - Organize your records: Create a system for storing receipts, invoices, and statements so you can find them at tax time.
-For instance, the IRS requires that you keep records for employment taxes for at least four years after the tax is due or paid.
+The IRS requires that you keep records for employment taxes for at least four years after the tax is due or paid.

 Starting with a clear system makes ongoing maintenance much easier and helps you catch issues before they become problems.